ResearchComputing/Documentation/docs/clusters/alpine/quick-start.md

 You can read more about the allocation process and why you might choose to apply for one on our [Allocation's page](../../access/allocations.md).

-> _**Note:**_ For Alpine early adopters, you may finish off your Summit project year on Alpine (i.e. port pro-rated Summit SUs ath the same level).
-For example, if you have 3 months left on an 1.2M SU grant, we can port 300k SU to Alpine.

 Alpine is jointly funded by the University of Colorado Boulder, the University of Colorado Anschutz, Colorado State University, and the National Science Foundation (award 2201538).